 ISO-25022

-: international standard defining desirable Qualities of the Experience Users have when using Systems (see ISO-25010) to access and manage Data (see ISO-25012).
+: international standard defining desirable Qualities of the Experience users have when using Systems (see ISO-25010) to access and manage Data (see ISO-25012).

 ISO-27001 Information Security, Cybersecurity and privacy protection

 : guidance for companies of any size and from all sectors of activity on establishing, implementing, maintaining and continually improving an information security management system.